TIBCOSoftware/jasperreports/README.md

 <br/>
 <br/>

-**JasperReports Server Community Edition** - *open source reporting and analytics server*
+**JasperReports Server** - *reporting and analytics server*

-[JasperReports Server](https://community.jaspersoft.com/project/jasperreports-server) is a stand-alone and embeddable reporting server.
+[JasperReports Server](https://www.jaspersoft.com/products/jasperreports-server) is a stand-alone and embeddable reporting server.
 It provides reporting and analytics that can be embedded into a web or mobile application as well as operate as a central information hub for the enterprise by delivering mission critical information on a real-time or scheduled basis to the browser, mobile device, or email inbox in a variety of file formats. *JasperReports Server* is